HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 Therefore, although this feature might increase our development complexity, we still utilized this feature to ensure the best practice.

 ##### Others
-During the development process, we
+During the development process, we finally choose `npm` as our package management software, because of its reliability compared to yarn.

 install wechat/anti updaste